mjarkk/forum/README.md

 # Forum
-Make a forum as school project
+Make a forum as school project using javascript and PHP.
+I have added React to this project myself to learn a bit :D

 ## PHP Setup
 Make a softlink from build to you'r webserver